 The filter is critical and essential equipment for your fish to survive.
 A few types of them are more survival than others when it comes to water quality.

 There are numerous fish species out there that don’t need a water filter (for a short time).
 We included three types of fish, and that’s for a reason:

 The best fish that don’t need filters are hardy fish.
 Hardy fish are those types of fish that can live under tough conditions.
 They have high disease resistance, low maintenance requirements, and an incredible sense of temperature changes – meaning you never need to worry about your aquarium environment!

 They can adapt easily and maintain a wide range of water parameters, making them the best fish for your fish tank that doesn’t have a filter.

 Another thing to consider is the size of the fish.
-Small fish require less space, less water, and reduce less waste.
-By doing daily water changes you can keep some specific types of them in your fishbowl and there is no need for filters.
+Small fish require less space and less water and reduce waste.
+By doing daily water changes, you can keep some specific types of them in your fishbowl, and there is no need for filters.